aduggleby/dragon/proj/Mail/README.md

 ## Asynchronous sending and batching

 Dragon.Mail can be configured to store mails in a queue and send them asynchronously.
-This is faster when sending emails, but requires extra infrastructure (a Windows Service for the actual sending).
+This is faster when sending emails (because the application does not have to wait for the SMTP processing), but requires extra infrastructure (a Windows Service for the actual sending).

 Two queue types are supported out of the box.
 A file folder queue and a SQL Server based queue.